-The reservoir elevation is 1174.0+/- 0.1 feet (NGVD).
+The reservoir elevation is 1174.0 ± 0.1 feet (NGVD).
 The reservoir has a normal surface area of about 2,500 acres or storage capacity of 13,000 acre-feet.
-A minimum outflow of 380 cfs is maintained at all times from the Project, except when the inflow is less than 380 cfs, in which case outflow equals inflow.
+The minimum Project outflow is 380 cfs, except when the inflow is less than 380 cfs, in which case outflow equals inflow.
 The Project is a run-of-river facility.

-A dissolved oxygen and temperature study was conducted by BPU to evaluate the Dissolved Oxygen (DO) concentration and temperature of water entering the Project's powerhouse intakes within the reservoir, then discharged immediately downstream of the powerhouse into the Mississippi River during summer conditions.
+A dissolved oxygen (DO) and temperature study was conducted by the Applicant to evaluate the DO concentration and temperature of water entering the Project's powerhouse intakes within the reservoir and the DO concentration and temperature of water discharged immediately downstream of the powerhouse into the Mississippi River during summer conditions.
 DO and water temperature were identified as the water quality monitoring variables of interest because these variables are effective indicators for overall health of the aquatic system, as fish and other organisms require DO and temperature within certain ranges.
-The report was summited to the FERC with the Initial Study Report (ISR) on January 22, 2020 and has been included in Appendix C of this DLA.
+The report was summited to the FERC with the Initial Study Report (ISR) on January 22, 2020 and is in Exhibit E-6 in Appendix C.

-The objectives and summary results from the DO and Temperature Study (26) were:
+The objectives and summary results from the DO and Temperature Study [26] were: